 Mindfulness & Yoga at The Coach House

-Develop your mindful awareness through yoga and nature connection at our new Coach House retreat venue on the beautiful Sharpham Estate.
+Develop your mindful awareness through yoga and nature connection on a 4-night retreat at our new Coach House venue on the beautiful Sharpham Estate.

 Working with the breath and the body, you'll be guided through movements, asanas (postures) and pranayama (breathing) practices to facilitate moment-by-moment awareness.